-Mitchell has authored novella-length nonfiction works for Byliner, including The Fire Horse (2012); Lady With a Past: A Petulant French Sculptor, His Quest for Immortality, and the Real Story of the Statue of Liberty (2011); and the Amazon nonfiction bestseller, The Fearless Mrs. Goodwin (2011), about the first female detective in the United States.
+Mitchell recently authored novella-length nonfiction works for Byliner, including The Fire Horse (2012); Lady With a Past: A Petulant French Sculptor, His Quest for Immortality, and the Real Story of the Statue of Liberty (2011); and the Amazon nonfiction bestseller, The Fearless Mrs. Goodwin (2011), about the first female detective in the United States.

 Mitchell’s freelance writing has appeared in such publications as the Wall Street Journal, New York, The New York Observer, Chicago Tribune, Details, GQ, Condé Nast Traveler, O, Glamour, The Nation, beliefnet.com and babble.com.
 She was a contributing editor to Newsweek and Voter.com during the 2000 campaign season.
 At the New York Daily News, she served as a senior long-form writer.

 Her editing work has included Upcycle: Beyond Sustainability – Designing for Abundance (FSG, 2013) by William McDonough and Michael Braungart, foreword by President Bill Clinton.
 She served as executive editor of Marlo Thomas’ number-one New York Times bestseller The Right Words at the Right Time (Atria Books, May 2002).

 She was executive editor of George, having started with the magazine as a senior editor before George’s launch in 1995.
 Prior to that, she worked as features editor at SPIN.

 Mitchell has been interviewed on numerous radio and television shows, including “Hardball with Chris Matthews,” “The Charlie Rose Show,” “The O’Reilly Factor,” “Booknotes with Brian Lamb,” the Leonard Lopate show on NPR, and many other CNN, MSNBC, network and local programs.
 She has delivered lectures on journalism at Harvard University and Fairleigh Dickinson University, among other educational institutions; and historical talks at the National Archives in Washington and the National Archives in New York.
 She taught nonfiction writing in the Columbia University 2014 summer session.